Some of the biggest perks of independent work are freedom from corporate nine-to-five days and the ability to create your own schedule.

 3. Budget Time for Predictable Tasks

-Because your workday is unpredictable and may vary from one day to the next, it can be hard to set your schedule too far in advance.
-A common mistake people make when creating a schedule or to-do list is only considering or accounting for major items they need to complete.
+Because your workday is unpredictable and may vary from one day to the next, time management is a must.
+It can be hard to set your schedule too far in advance, and a common mistake people make when creating a schedule or to-do list is only considering or accounting for major items they need to complete.

 While you may not have a typical day to structure your schedule around, there are many important routine tasks that remain a constant part of your daily, weekly, or monthly activities.
 These tasks may include reading and responding to email, monthly invoicing, or even taking a break.
 Because these tasks occur regularly, it can be easy to forget to make time for them.
 In order to more efficiently manage your overall schedule, be sure to add in time for more mundane tasks.